Innovative Device Corrects Poor Posture —Maybe Even Your Back Pain

 Caption: As seen on Amazon, this is what you can expect to receive.

 Ashner originally advised us that he used both the UPRIGHT and a Lumo Lift.
 The Lumo Lift is a small, lightweight wearable solution to posture —similar to the UPRIGHT.
 The Lumo Lift is worn near your collarbone.
 It gently vibrates every time you slouch to remind you to sit tall and stand straight.
-If you find yourself slouching, you will be alerted via Bluetooth technology that pairs the device with an app on your smart device.
+If you find yourself slouching, you will be alerted via Bluetooth technology that pairs the device with an app on your smart phone.
 Ashner agrees that both products can help to maintain proper posture.

 Ashner further details what he enjoys about his UPRIGHT and Lumo Lift device.